Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Using High Performance Computing Environments

 \section{Using High Performance Computing Environments}

-High performance computing (HPC) laboratories consist of a set of multi-core machines that can communicate over high-bandwidth low-latency networks.
-These laboratories are typically used to reduce the time required to solve highly complex problems.
+High performance computing (HPC) laboratories are typically used to reduce the time required to solve highly complex problems.
 Since the programming and bottlenecks of parallel algorithms differ from those of sequential algorithms, it is quite common for parallel algorithms to be developed that are significantly different from the direct parallelizations of the best sequential algorithms.
 Thus, in the case of Memetic Algorithms and population-based optimizers in general, various techniques have emerged to take advantage of this type of resource~\cite{Albaparallel2012}, such as master-worker parallelizations, island models, coevolution and cellular models.
-Among them, the only strategy that maintains the panmictic population-based model of the sequential algorithm is the master-worker model, while the others include changes in the evolutionary process that facilitate the parallelization and treatment of possible bottlenecks.
+Among them, the only strategy that maintains the panmictic population-based model of the sequential algorithm is the master-worker model.

-The objective of using HPC laboratories in this research was not to take advantage of parallel computing resources to obtain high-quality results quickly, but to understand how the effectiveness of one of the leading algorithms in the area of LOP is affected by the increase in computing capabilities, as well as to propose modifications that allow the increase in computing power to be better utilized.
-Thus, the purpose of this work is not to innovate in parallelization models or find the best parallel models for the LOP, but to generate new knowledge in relation to the optimization of the LOP so as to understand what type of research might be most useful to continue advancing in this field.
+The objective of using HPC in this research was not to take advantage of parallel computing resources to obtain high-quality results quickly, but to understand how the effectiveness of one of the leading algorithms in the area of LOP is affected by the increase in computing capabilities, as well as to propose modifications that allow the increase in computing power to be better utilized.
+Thus, the purpose of this work is not to innovate in parallelization models or find the best parallel models for the LOP, but to generate new knowledge in relation to the optimization of the LOP.
+In order to properly attain this objective, models should be used that keep the evolutionary process intact.
+Because of this, the synchronous master-worker model was selected.
+This scheme is standard in the parallelization of population-based algorithms and it based on the redistribution of a set of independent tasks among a set of processes that are exclusively dedicated to executing those tasks.